Sanna Lankosaari

-Sanna Kristiina Lankosaari (born 20 August 1978) is a Finnish retired ice hockey player and current head coach of Oulun Kärpät Naiset in the Naisten Liiga (NSML).
-She was a right winger with the Finnish national ice hockey team during 1994 to 2003 and won bronze in the women's ice hockey tournament at the 1998 Winter Olympics in Nagano.
+Sanna Kristiina Lankosaari (born 20 August 1978) is a Finnish ice hockey coach and retired player.
+She most recently served as head coach of Oulun Kärpät Naiset in the Naisten Liiga (NSML) during the 2022–23 season and part of the 2023–24 season.

+Lankosaari was a right winger with the Finnish national ice hockey team during 1994 to 2003 and won bronze in the women's ice hockey tournament at the 1998 Winter Olympics in Nagano.

 Playing career

 Lankosaari made her senior club debut with Oulun Kärpät Naiset in the 1994–95 season of the Naisten SM-sarja (renamed Naisten Liiga in 2017).
 She immediately became the team's second highest scoring player, recording 29 goals and 12 assists for 41 points in 24 games – averaging 1.71 points per game and more than a goal per game.
 Lankosaari continued with Kärpät for another six seasons, during which she was a four-time point leader for the team and, in the 1998–99 season, led the entire Naisten SM-sarja with both the most goals and most points scored.

 Ahead of the 2001–02 season, after initially making plans to join the Tampereen Ilves Naiset, she instead relocated to Helsinki and signed with Itä-Helsingin Kiekko Naiset (IHK Naiset).
 With IHK, she joined a roster that featured a number of national team teammates, including former Kärpät teammate Katja Riipi.
 Lankosaari played on the top line and ranked second on the team and fourth in the league for scoring, with 38 points (22+16) in 22 games played.
 IHK faced the Espoo Blues Naiset in the 2002 Finnish Championship finals and, despite the team's loss in the gold medal game, the Finnish Ice Hockey Association named Lankosaari Playoff MVP.

 In 2002, she moved to Switzerland to play with SC Reinach in the Leistungsklasse A (LKA; renamed SWHL A in 2014 and Women's League in 2019).
 After two seasons with Reinach, she moved to DSC Oberthurgau and played the 2004–05 LKA season there.
 She officially retired in the spring of 2005 at age 26.

 Lankosaari made a comeback in 2009, joining HPK Hämeenlinna in the Naisten SM-sarja.
 She played with HPK for three seasons, winning the Finnish Championship in 2011 as part of the first team to be awarded the Aurora Borealis Cup.
 With HPK, she also won a bronze medal in the 2011–12 IIHF European Women's Champions Cup and was named to the tournament All-Star team.